 Ponce is known as the “Ciudad Señorial” (majestic city), because of its many beautiful neoclassical buildings and facades.
 This was Spain’s capital of the southern region until it fell to the U.S. in 1898.
 The heart of Ponce dates from the late 17th century and has been declared a national treasure.

 The Centro Ceremonial Indígena de Tibes is the site of the oldest cemetery yet to be uncovered in the Antilles.
 The ruins were exposed due to a tropical storm (Eloíse) in 1975.
 Burial grounds, at least 180 skeletons, seven ball courts, two ceremonial plazas, charms, tools and pottery have been uncovered, of both the Taínos and Igneris Indian cultures.
 Indian objects are on display in a small museum on site.

 The Serrallés Castle is now a museum that displays the lifestyle of the Spanish elite.
 The castle, which is more like a mansion, has a Moorish architecture.
 This was built by the Serrallés family in the 1930s.
-We had our engagement photos taken here.
+We had our engagement photos taken here (back in 2006!!).
 The premises are beautiful.
-Hours Tues-Sun 9:30am-5pm Reviews
+Hours Tues-Sun 9:30am-5pm

 (Local Name: Paseo Tablado La Guancha).
 La Guancha (Boardwalk) is a good place to mingle with locals.
 It was built in the 90’s, overlooking the yacht harbor.
 Popular location for salsa concerts.
 There’s is a beach and many restaurants.